 Workwear by EN Spec

-We are a leading supplier of Personal Protection Equipment in the United Kingdom, dedicated to improving workplace safety and helping our customers better understand the technical aspect of EN specification.
+We are a leading supplier of PPE, Personal Protection Equipment in the United Kingdom, dedicated to improving workplace safety and helping our customers better understand the technical aspect of EN specification.

 Legislation regarding work safety is set out in law, the (ISO) International Organisation for Standardisation attempts to standardise safety equipment into an International code understood by many nations with the objective that all nations wil adopt this code to give workplace safety an International language.
 There are currently over 160 countries which adhere to EN specification including all EU member states and 12 partner organisations worldwide; other nations are currently gearing up to meet the standards.

-EN Specification Buying Guide
+EN Spec Buying Guide

 We have compiled this user friendly guide to better aid your understanding and correct use of Personal Protective Equipment or (PPE) as it is more commonly known.